rock-planning/motion_planners/README.md

 # motion_planners

-A motion planning framework for robotic system.
-This framework contains different state of the art motion planners.
+The motion_planner package contains different state of the art motion planners.
+This package is one of the main package of the Motion planner framework.
+The Motion planner framework is focussed on to generate a collision free path for complex robotics system with higher degrees of freedom.
+This package contains different state of the art motion planners.
-The current version supports optimization and sampling based motion planner.
+The current version supports optimization and sampling based motion planners.
 The following motion planners are currently integrated:
 - OMPL - [The Open Motion Planning Library](http://ompl.kavrakilab.org/)
 - STOMP - [Stochastic trajectory optimization for motion planning](https://ieeexplore.ieee.org/document/5980280)